tetherless-world/ontology-engineering/oe2020/course-recommender/index.md

 data and requirements, but also the less tangible recommendations that advisors often provide.

-## Team
+## Point of Contact

+Sola S. Shirai - shiras2 at rpi dot edu

+Owen Xie  - xieo at rpi dot edu

 Kelly Fellenzer - fellek at rpi dot edu

-Sola S. Shirai - shiras2 at rpi dot edu

 Jacob Shomstein - shomsj at rpi dot edu

-Owen Xie  - xieo at rpi dot edu

 ## Project Overview Diagram